 Gerrard was England captain at Euro 2012 and was the only member of Roy Hodgson’s squad to be named in the UEFA Team of the Tournament.
 But his international career ended following England’s first-round exit at Brazil 2014.

 Coming months after falling on his arse and giving it to Demba Ba, the clock was ticking on Gerrard’s time at Anfield.
 His 17-year spell at Liverpool ended following an ignominious 6-1 defeat to Stoke, where Gerrard scored his 186th and final goal for the club, and the midfielder moved to LA Galaxy.

 Two years in America followed before Gerrard took the surprise decision to become manager of Rangers and led the club to the league title in 2021.

 The former England captain switched from Ibrox to Aston Villa last November and is currently spending big to lift the side from their lower mid-table position.

 Parker ran himself into the ground for club and country, eventually retiring and

 becoming frontman for The Streets entering management with Fulham.
-He got the club promoted to, then relegated from, the Premier League before becoming Bournemouth boss in June 2021.
+He got the club promoted to, then relegated from, the Premier League before becoming Bournemouth boss and getting them promoted too.